christopher-besch/homepage/src/articles/gentoo_01/gentoo_01.md

 On Linux the init system is the first program that starts once the kernel has booted up.
 With Gentoo you can use whatever init system you like but the usual options are OpenRC and systemd.
 OpenRC is Gentoo's default.
-when you choose to use systemd, you should read the [systemd article](https://wiki.gentoo.org/wiki/Systemd).
+When you choose to use systemd, you should read the [systemd article](https://wiki.gentoo.org/wiki/Systemd).

 I'm used to systemd and wanted to try something non-default so I went with it on my final installation.
 In my experience the handbook makes a good job at explaining what you have to do differently when using systemd but you should still read [the systemd article](https://wiki.gentoo.org/wiki/Systemd).